Australia stagger to shaky 40-27 win over Italy

-MELBOURNE An unconvincing Australia suffered a huge scare against Italy before scoring two late tries to secure a shaky 40-27 win in Brisbane on Saturday.
+MELBOURNE (Reuters) - An unconvincing Australia suffered a huge scare against Italy before scoring two late tries to secure a shaky 40-27 win in Brisbane on Saturday.

 The Wallabies led 28-13 early in the second half at Lang Park, but Italy roared back with 14 uninterrupted points to trail by a point with three minutes remaining.